Premier League fixtures 2020/2021 on TV - Schedule, all channels, kick-off times, PPV games on box office

 What Premier League games are on today?

-We’ve got a couple of fixtures coming up tonight in the Premier League and they’re both live on TV.
+We’ve got a full stack of fixtures coming up this week in the Premier League and they’re all live on TV.

 For the full list of games coming up, scroll to our fixture list further down the page.
 For now, here’s every Premier League game live on TV this week in UK time: